“I see…” Eril replied to the ring on his finger as he moved dexterously through the dark forest, guided only by a small light-stone infused with mana.

 “No. This is a long overdue execution.”
 Without warning, Eril shot forward.

-With a thrust, he aimed for the opening in the knight’s helmet, only to get it parried away.
+With a thrust, he aimed for the opening in the knight’s helmet, only to have his sword parried.
 Ducking as his speed threw him at the armored man, Eril planted his left foot into the ground and pivoted his body, turning in a circle back around for a second slash at the man’s chest.

 “RAH!”
 Komor shouted, as he continued his spin, using the momentum to go for another overhead strike.